heygrady/blog/apps/blog-app/src/pages/posts/2023-07-28-hexagonoids.md

 heroImage: "hero-hexagonoids.png"
 ---

 I've been wanting to play around with BabylonJS for quite a while and I finally made a game.
 It's an Asteroids clone that takes place on the surface of a sphere.
-I

 Check out [hexagonoids.heygrady.com](https://hexagonoids.heygrady.com/) to play it right now.
 The code is available at [heygrady/hexagonoids](https://github.com/heygrady/hexagonoids).